Daphne murder suspect in custody this morning

-Jail records in Baldwin County show that the murder suspect accused of shooting a man in Daphne Wednesday has been arrested.
+Baldwin County sheriff's investigators said the man accused of shooting a coworker in Daphne Wednesday has been caught.

+Deputies said US Marshalls arrested 44-year-old Marcus Stallworth in Mobile's Maryvale community shortly after 1 a.m.
+They said the arrest came after a tip he was in the area.
+Investigators said he was armed with a pistol when apprehended.

-Marcus Stallworth, 44, of Mobile, was booked into the jail at 3:36 a.m. today, the records show.
+Stallworth was booked into the Baldwin County Jail at 3:36 a.m. today, jail records show.
 He is charged with murder.

 (0) comments